Helper functions

 Describes how to run experiments using helper functions.

-Below are some helper functions you might find useful to run more customized experiments in Optimizely Web Experimentation.
-These code samples are typically used in Variation code, Project JS, or Shared code, unless otherwise noted.
+The following are some helper functions you might find useful to run more customized experiments in Optimizely Web Experimentation.
+These code samples are typically used in Shared Code, Project JS, or the variation code in the Visual Editor.

 Read cookie